Kenil1311/Clinic/replit.md

-✓ Created interactive core features visual with animated circular layout showing all platform modules ✓ Added comprehensive feature list with checkmarks and blue accent color alternation ✓ Enhanced mobile responsiveness for new visual components
+✓ Created interactive core features visual with animated circular layout showing all platform modules ✓ Added comprehensive feature list with checkmarks and blue accent color alternation ✓ Enhanced mobile responsiveness for new visual components ✓ Removed highlight cards grid from "What is Clinicia?" section per user request ✓ Changed theme from blue to pink/red color scheme throughout the section ✓ Updated circular feature visualization to use consistent red theme colors

 ## User Preferences